chef/automate/components/automate-chef-io/content/docs/backup.md

     weight = 70
 +++

 Backups are crucial for protecting your data from catastrophic loss and preparing a recovery procedure.
-The command `chef-automate backup create` creates a single backup that contains data for all products deployed with Chef Automate, including [Chef Infra Server]({{< ref "infra-server.md" >}}) and [Chef Habitat Builder on-prem]({{< ref "on-prem-builder.md" >}}).
+The `chef-automate backup create` command creates a single backup that contains data for all products deployed with Chef Automate, including [Chef Infra Server]({{< ref "infra-server.md" >}}) and [Chef Habitat Builder on-prem]({{< ref "on-prem-builder.md" >}}).
 By default, Chef Automate stores backups to the filesystem in the directory `/var/opt/chef-automate/backups`.
-You can also configure Chef Automate to store backups in S3.
+You can also configure Chef Automate to store backups in Amazon S3 buckets.

 ## Setting Up Backups